cpu0x00/circuit-ducky/README.md

 ## parsing ducky payloads to circuitpython

 - using (ducky_to_python.py) script you can write a normal ducky script and run ducky_to_python.py ex.: [python3 ducky_to_python.py <DUCKY_PAYLOAD>]
-it doesn't matter what file contains the ducky script it can be a text file, then it will change it to a circuitpython code and save it in a (code.py) file drag and drop this file to the CIRCUITPY root Directory and it will run and every time you plug it in it will run
+it doesn't matter what file contains the ducky script it can be a text file, then it will change it to a circuitpython code and save it in as a (code.py) file drag and drop this file to the CIRCUITPY root Directory and it will run and every time you plug it in it will run